-However, despite these developments, two significant challenges remain.
-Firstly, different studies have varying numbers and locations of the channels, as well as the montages used vary between studies, making it difficult to develop a universal algorithm that can accommodate all channel setups.
-For instance, \cite{golmohammadi2019automatic} develop an algorithm based on the spikes labeled using the temporal central parasagittal montage with 22 channels, whereas \cite{jing2020development}'s algorithm is designed for the longitudinal bipolar montage with 18 channels, and the common average reference montage with 19 channels.
-Creating a generalized algorithm adaptable to different channel settings is crucial because it allows for the integration of data across studies, thereby enhancing prediction accuracy.
-Additionally, it enables clinicians to choose their preferred montage for analysis.
-Secondly, current detection algorithms are limited to identifying the time segment containing a spike but lack the ability to pinpoint the exact channels where the spikes originate.
-Identifying the specific channels is crucial as it helps locate the seizure onset zone, assists clinicians in reviewing and validating the detection results, and serves as a key factor in ruling out false spike detections that identified on less likely channels.
+Despite these developments, two significant challenges remain.
+Firstly, different studies have varying numbers and locations of the channels, as well as the montages used, all of which make it difficult to develop a universal algorithm that can accommodate all channel setups.
+For instance, \citet{golmohammadi2019automatic} develop an algorithm based on spikes labeled using the temporal central parasagittal montage with 22 channels, whereas \citet{jing2020development}'s algorithm is designed for the longitudinal bipolar montage with 18 channels and the common average reference montage with 19 channels.
+A general adaptive algorithm is crucial because it allows data integration between studies, thereby enhancing prediction accuracy.
+It also allows clinicians to choose their preferred montage for analysis.

+Secondly, although current detection algorithms can identify time segments that contain spikes, they lack the ability to pinpoint the exact channels where the spikes originate.
+Identifying specific channels is crucial because it helps locate the seizure onset zone, helps clinicians review and validate detection results, and serves as a key factor in ruling out false detections in less likely channels.

 We propose a novel nested deep learning framework (NDL) to address these challenges.
 For the first challenge, we propose a weight function for each channel, customized to its specific signal pattern within a given time range of interest, preferably less than one second.
 Then we model the probability of a time segment to contain a spike via a weighted combination of signals across all channels.
 For the second challenge, these weights are designed to reflect the importance of each channel in terms of its relevance in the spike detection.